FabricTOC/FabricTOC/docs/AdminGuide/Reference/Commands/PeerCommand.md

 * `--logging-level <string>`

-  Use this flag to set the logging level for the peer.
-TBC
+  Use this flag to set the logging level for the peer...

 * `--test.coverprofile <string>`

-  Use this flag to ...?
-TBC
+  Use this flag to ...

 * `--version`